-ary condition called the Past Hypothesis.3 I suggest that the information in the Past Hypothesis is sufficient to determine a natural density matrix.
-I postulate the Initial Projection Hypothesis: the quantum state of the universe at t_0 is given by the (normalized) projection onto the Past Hypothesis subspace, which is a particular low-dimensional subspace in the total Hilbert space.
-The conjunction of this hypothesis with Density Matrix Realism pins down a unique initial quantum state.
-Since the Initial Projection Hypothesis is as simple as the Past Hypothesis, we can use arguments for the simplicity of the latter (which is necessary for it to be a law of nature) to argue for the simplicity of the former.
+statistical mechanics, thermodynamic time-asymmetry arises from a special boundary condition called the past hypothesis (PH).
+I suggest that the information in the PH is sufficient to determine a natural density matrix.
+I postulate the 'initial projection hypothesis' (IPH): the quantum state of the universe at $t_0$ is given by the (normalized) projection onto the PH-subspace, which is a particular low-dimensional subspace in the total Hilbert space.
+The conjunction of this hypothesis with densitymatrix realism pins down a unique initial quantum state.
+Since the IPH is as simple as the PH, we can use arguments for the simplicity of the latter (which is necessary for it to be a law of nature) to argue for the simplicity of the former.
 We can thus infer that the initial quantum state is very simple.

-The third step is to show that, because of the simplicity and the uniqueness of the initial quantum state (now given by a fundamental density matrix), we have a strong case for the Nomological Thesis: the initial quantum state of the world is on a par with laws of nature.
+The third step is to show that, because of the simplicity and the uniqueness of the initial quantum state (now given by a fundamental density matrix), we have a strong case for the nomological thesis: the initial quantum state of the world is on a par with laws of nature.
 It is a modal thesis.
 It implies that the initial quantum state of our world is nomologically necessary; it could not have been otherwise.

-As we shall see, this package of views has interesting implications for the reduction of statistical mechanical probabilities to quantum mechanics, the dynamic and kinematic unity of the universe and the subsystems, the nature of the initial quantum state, and Humean supervenience in a quantum world.
+As we shall see, this package of views has interesting implications for the reduction of statistical-mechanical probabilities to quantum mechanics, the dynamic and kinematic unity of the universe and the subsystems, the nature of the initial quantum state, and Humean supervenience (HS) in a quantum world.

-Here is the roadmap of the paper.
-First, in §2, I review the foundations of quantum mechanics and quantum statistical mechanics.
-In §3, I introduce the framework of Density Matrix Realism and provide some illustrations.
-In §4, I propose the Initial Projection Hypothesis in the framework of Density Matrix Realism.
-In §5, I discuss their implications for statistical mechanics, dynamic unity, and kinematic unity.
-In §6, I suggest that they provide a strong case for the Nomological Thesis and a new solution to the conflict between quantum entanglement and Humean supervenience.
+Here is the roadmap of the article.
+First, in Section 2, I review the foundations of quantum mechanics and QSM.
+In Section 3, I introduce the framework of densitymatrix realism and provide some illustrations.
+In Section 4, I propose the IPH in the framework of density-matrix realism.
+In Section 5, I discuss their implications for statistical mechanics, dynamic unity, and kinematic unity.
+In Section 6, I suggest that they provide a strong case for the nomological thesis and a new solution to the conflict between quantum entanglement and HS.

-2 Foundations of Quantum Mechanics and Statistical Mechanics
+2. Foundations of Quantum Mechanics and Statistical Mechanics

 In this section, we first review the foundations of quantum mechanics and statistical mechanics.
-As we shall see in the next section, they suggest an alternative to Wave Function Realism.
+As we shall see in the next section, they suggest an alternative to wave-function realism.

-2.1 Quantum Mechanics
+2.1.
+Quantum mechanics

 Standard quantum mechanics is often presented with a set of axioms and rules about measurement.
-Firstly, there is a quantum state of the system, represented by a wave function ψ .
-For a spin-less N-particle quantum system in \mathbb{R}^3 , the wave function is a (square-integrable) function from the configuration space \mathbb{R}^{3N} to the complex numbers \mathbb{C} .
-Secondly, the wave function evolves in time according to the the Schrödinger equation:
+First, there is a quantum state of the system, represented by a wave function $\psi$ .
+For a spin-less N-particle quantum system in $\mathbb{R}^3$ , the wave function is a (square-integrable) function from the configuration space $\mathbb{R}^{3N}$ to the complex numbers $\mathbb{C}$ .
+Second, the wave function evolves in time according to the Schrödinger equation:

-3For an extended discussion, see Albert (2000).
+&lt;sup>3 For an extended discussion, see (Albert [2000]).

-$$i\hbar\frac{\partial\psi}{\partial t} = H\psi \tag{1}$$
+$$i\hbar\frac{\partial\psi}{\partial t} = H\psi. \tag{1}$$

-Thirdly, the Schrödinger evolution of the wave function is supplemented with collapse rules.
-The wave function typically evolves into superpositions of macrostates, such as the cat being alive and the cat being dead.
+Third, the Schrödinger evolution of the wave function is supplemented with collapse rules.
+The wave function typically evolves into superpositions of macro-states, such as the cat being alive and the cat being dead.
 This can be represented by wave functions on the configuration space with disjoint macroscopic supports X and Y. During measurements, which are not precisely defined processes in the standard formalism, the wave function undergoes collapses.
-Moreover, the probability that it collapses into any particular macrostate X is given by the Born rule:
+Moreover, the probability that it collapses into any particular macro-state X is given by the Born rule:

-$$P(X) = \int{X} |\psi(x)|^2 dx$$ (2)
+$$P(X) = \int{X} |\psi(x)|^2 dx.$$ (2)